Civil

 Obama cancelled Constellation because it was unaffordable.
 He saw no need to return to the Moon’s surface and instead set a goal of sending humans to orbit (not land on) Mars in the 2030s, with an Asteroid Redirect Mission (ARM) by 2025 as a steppingstone.
 Congress did not agree, however, and in the 2010 NASA Authorization Act directed NASA to build a big new rocket anyway, the Space Launch System (SLS), and a crew spacecraft.
 NASA kept the Orion program, so during the Obama Administration efforts continued to build systems to enable human spaceflight beyond low Earth orbit.
 The main differences from Bush’s Constellation program was the destination and timeline: Mars by the 2030s, not the Moon by 2020.

 The Trump Administration cancelled ARM as one of its first space policy decisions and in December 2017 restored Bush’s goal of returning humans to the Moon before embarking on trips to Mars.
-One change was the Trump Administration’s emphasis on going to the Moon with international and commercial partners.
+One change was the Trump Administration’s emphasis on going to the Moon with international and commercial partners, not alone as in the 1960s.
+Another is that this time the goal is “sustainable” lunar exploration and utilization, not just a few “flags and footprints” missions.

-President Joe Biden has brought stability to the human spaceflight program, staying the course with the Trump Administration and also retained the National Space Council, which now is chaired by Vice President Kamala Harris.
+Many wondered what would happen to Artemis when Trump lost the 2020 election, but President Joe Biden brought stability by staying the course with Trump’s plan, including the 2024 goal although NASA subsequently conceded it will not happen at least until the end of 2025.
+Biden also retained the National Space Council, which now is chaired by Vice President Kamala Harris.

 President Obama’s first budget request for NASA was for FY2010.
 The request was $18.686 billion.
 Final funding for NASA was incorporated into the FY2010 Consolidated Appropriations Act, which provided $18.724 billion for the agency.